soypat/curso/README.md

 It uses Postgres SQL database and OAuth2 using goth.

-Thanks to Sebastian Binet for providing a sturdy foundation for this forum app.
+Thanks to Sebastian Binet and the go-saloon authors for providing a sturdy foundation for this forum app.

 ## Looks